Skip to main content

 };

-This Hook updates the value as a side effect if the following conditions are true:
+This hook updates the value as a side effect when these conditions are true:

 • skipHook is false (the value editors in the compatibility packages set this to true to avoid infinite loops)